-Senate 'grand bargain' hits speed bump
+Service, employer taxes added to stalled Senate 'grand bargain'

-SPRINGFIELD — The passage of an ambitious Illinois Senate “grand bargain” package of bills hit a speed bump on Tuesday as Senate leaders opted to take in further input — and try to resolve major concerns over some of the more controversial parts of the bipartisan plan, including an income tax hike.
+SPRINGFIELD — The passage of an ambitious Illinois Senate “grand bargain” package of bills hit a speed bump on Tuesday as Senate leaders opted to take in further input — while also adding new taxes to a revenue bill, including an excise tax on services and a tax on employers based on payroll.

+The additions show there are still plenty of changes that may be made to the evolving package of 13 bills before it hits the floor.

+State Sen. Toi Hutchinson, D-Chicago, called a new blend of $6.5 billion in taxes “tough to sell” but crucial to ending the budget impasse.
+She warned that legislators will have to make hard political choices.

+A new tax on services — including dry cleaning and laundry, storage of cars, boats and property, landscaping, repair and maintenance of personal property, such as cars, and amusement services — could bring in $413 million.
+That tax also includes an extension of an excise tax on cable and satellite services.

+The excise tax is modeled after Wisconsin, where there are 14 services taxed.
+An analysis by the General Assembly’s Commission on Government Forecasting & Accountability found Wisconsin’s service taxes will bring in an estimated $672 million in its fiscal year 2018.

 Illinois Senate President John Cullerton and Illinois Senate Republican Leader Christine Radogno last week said they were hoping to get the package to a vote on the Senate floor by Wednesday.
 But the leaders instead chose to hear subject matter hearings on the bills on Tuesday — slowing that process.
-Members will meet in caucus later Tuesday to privately discuss any concerns over the package.
-That will signal whether or not a vote is near.
+Members met later Tuesday to privately discuss any concerns over the package.

 “We’re not here to trick anybody.
 We really do have the good of the state at heart,” Radogno said at a Senate executive committee hearing, where both leaders said a vote wouldn’t be taken on the package of 13 bills, which includes everything from a temporary property tax freeze, to a school funding fix and changes to workers’ compensation.